input-output-hk/mantis-wallet/README.md

 If you're making a new release, don't forget to:
 - Bump `version` in `package.json`
 - Update `compatibleMidnightVersions` in `package.json` to the range of acceptable backend versions (regarding data directory / database compatibility)
-- Make sure git submodules are up to date - backend / remix versions are correct
-- Make sure the value of `DEFAULT_CONTRACT_ADDRESSES` is correct in `config.ts`, update in case of testnet reboot / new non-genesis default contract